 The Subject of Death

-Death spans the story spectrum from being comic relief to the definition of horror.
-No matter how hard we try, we cannot avoid it.
-However, that stone-cold fact has not stopped people from trying.
-We created the entire branch of science (medicine) to keep death at bay.
-There is even the pseudoscience of freezing people with the hope of being brought back to life.
+Death spans the story spectrum from comic relief to horror story nightmare fuel.
+We even created an entire branch of science (medicine) to keep death at bay and another branch (the mortuary) to preserve our dead bodies.
+There is even the pseudoscience of freezing people hoping to be brought back to life.

-Authors embrace death and revolve their plots around it.
-When they took the topic to its limits, they developed physics-defying concepts.
-We now “have” immortals, vampires, and zombies.
+Authors often revolve their plots around death and even invented physics-defying concepts, such as immortals, ghosts, daemons, werewolves, vampires, and zombies.
 That’s correct.
 Authors have successfully cheated death.
 They even take it a step further with time travel.
-A child “can” go back in time to prevent their own death.
+A character can see they are about to die, go back in time, and speak to themselves so they prevent their death.

-Even I am guilty of snatching death out of the grim reaper icy cold grasp.
-In my first book, the main character is a 500-year-old woman who survives by killing others.
-Her character is similar to a vampire and represents deaths ultimate duality.
+Even I am guilty of snatching death from the grim reaper’s icy cold grasp.
+In my first book, the main character is a 500-year-old woman who survives by killing others and harvesting their organs.
 Am I taunting death?
 Seems like it.

 We love fictional characters who take a hard slap at death.
-The recent Twilight story explored characters who murder without consequence.
-Video games take this a step further and allow a player to kill other characters.
-The computer vividly displays the opponent’s deaths by splattering blood all over the screen as if death’s hand is grasping the joystick.
+The recent famous vampire and zombie stories explored such characters.
+Video games take this further and allow players to kill other characters.
+The screen vividly displays the opponent’s deaths by splattering blood all over the screen as if death’s hand is grasping the joystick.

 Even non-fiction writers appreciate a good battle scene.
-In the book Frozen Hell, war is studied, glorified and put into a new perspective.
-Those 27,500 Russian soldiers are not real people (because they are dead); they are real story.
-Why would somebody want to glorify death?
-Good stories sell books and book sales pay author’s rent.
-Well, at least that is a worthy goal (that I have yet to experience.)
+In the book Frozen Hell, death is studied, glorified, and given a new perspective.
+Why would somebody want to glorify death by writing all about it?
+Good stories sell books, and book sales pay the author’s rent.
+Well, at least that is a worthy goal (that I have yet to experience).

 On a personal level, I fear death.
-I want to experience all I can out of life and I do my best to be healthy.
+I want to experience all I can out of life and do my best to be healthy.
 Yet, I am curious.
 What will happen when I die?
-Science tells us that nothing will occur.
-Our cells will stop functioning and decay into dust.
+Science tells us our cells will stop functioning and decay into dust.
 Religion, hope, and pseudoscience provide an alternative view.
 This included reincarnation, heaven, hell, and the afterlife.
-According to that logic, I can fulfill a minor goal and meet Amelia Earhart.
-That would be amazing.
+According to that logic, I can meet Amelia Earhart, which would be amazing.

 I spend a lot of time thinking about death.
-This includes avoiding danger, embracing the topic in writing, exploring our deadly history and keeping my body healthy.
+This includes avoiding danger, embracing the topic in writing, learning about our deadly history, and keeping my body healthy.
 I have come to understand that death is not necessarily bad.
 If humans were immortal, it would be impossible to feed everybody.
-Those who seek revenge could never accomplish their goals and wars would continue into eternity.
+Those who seek revenge could never accomplish their goals, and wars would continue into eternity.
 Death wipes the slate clean and provides food for ants.

 I suppose we should thank death.
-He has taken so much from us and left us an amazing world free from dying people.
+The Grim Reaper has taken so much from us yet left us a fantastic world free from dying people.
 Plus, he provided endless story material.
-And yet, I really don’t want to die.
 Perhaps that makes death the best character there has ever been.

 You’re the best -Bill